Your browser is unsupported

 About

-My research principally covers three areas: injury prevention at work, violence across the lifespan, and the role of conflicts of interest in public health research.
+My research principally focuses on injury prevention research and the role of conflicts of interest in public health research.
 I specialize in analyses of large population based datasets, longitudinal cohorts, surveillance systems, data linkage and multi-center projects.
 My injury prevention work focuses on identifying and integrating risk factors across realms that are traditionally evaluated separately: the environment, home/community and workplace.
 Individuals experiencing violence at home or in their communities will have their work lives impacted, as will those discriminated against and working in unsafe environments will have their families and communities adversely affected.
+Current research focuses on (1) improving reporting and abatement of workplace hazards with an emphasis on the precarious workforce (inc. temp workers, low wage workers), (2) identifying risk factors and mechanisms of injury suffered by civilians during contact with law enforcement personnel, (3) improving knowledge on the health services needs of persons experiencing homelessness, and (4) expanding knowledge of the impact of the current opioid epidemic on high risk subgroups.

 Selected Grants